-Big data analytics is done using advanced software systems.
-This allows businesses to reduce the analytics time for speedy decision making.
-Basically, the modern big data analytics systems allow for speedy and efficient analytical procedures.
+But now, big data analytics is done using advanced software systems.
+Coupled with the advancements of AI in digital marketing, this allows businesses to reduce the analytics time for speedy decision making.
+Basically, modern big data analytics systems allow for swift and efficient analytical procedures.

-#1 Using Big Data Analytics to Boost Customer Acquisition and Retention
+#1 Big Data Analytics Example: Boost Customer Acquisition and Retention

-If a business is slow to learn what customers are looking for, then it is very easy to begin offering poor quality products.
-In the end, loss of clientele will result, and this creates an adverse overall effect on business success.
+If a business is slow to learn what customers are looking for, then it is very easy to begin offering poor quality products or services.
+In the end, a loss of clientele will result, and this creates an adverse overall effect on business success.

 In the modern business world and the current technology age, a business can easily collect all the customer data it needs.
-This means that it is very easy to understand the modern day client.
+This means that it is very easy to understand the modern-day client.
 Basically, all that is necessary is having a big data analytics strategy to maximize the data at your disposal.
-With a proper customer data analytics mechanism in place, a business will have the capability to derive critical behavioural insights that it needs to act on so as to retain the customer base.
+With a proper customer data analytics mechanism in place, a business will have the capability to derive critical behavioral insights that it needs to act on so as to retain the customer base.

 A real example of a company that uses big data analytics to drive customer retention is Coca-Cola.
-In the year 2015, Coca-Cola managed to strengthen its data strategy by building a digital-led loyalty program.
-Coca-Cola director of data strategy was interviewed by ADMA managing editor.
+In 2015, Coca-Cola managed to strengthen its data strategy by building a digital-led loyalty program.
+The Coca-Cola director of data strategy was interviewed by the ADMA managing editor.
 The interview made it clear that big data analytics is strongly behind customer retention at Coca-Cola.
 Below is an abstract of the full interview on what Coca-Cola had to say about the role of big data in achieving customer retention.